silvershop/silvershop-core/README.md

 You can view various configuration options in the 'example_config.yml' file.

+## Core Features

+ * Product Catalog - Products extend Page, and can be browsed within Product Category pages.
+ * Cart Page - For viewing and updating your cart.
+ * Checkout - Gather delivery/billing details and anything specific to the order.
+Can be single-page or multi-step.
+ * Online Payments - Via the omnipay module.
+ * CMS Administration -

+Futher functionality is provided by add-on submodules.

 ## Add-on Sub Modules

 Don't reinvent the wheel!
 Get additional pre-built functionality with these sub modules: